conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Type: `array` of `string` or `string` Default: `['BREAKING CHANGE']`

 Keywords for important notes.
+This value is case **insensitive**.
 If it's a `string` it will be converted to an `array` separated by a comma.

 ##### fieldPattern